IDinsight/cider/README.md

 ## poverty prediction and targeting with mobile phone metadata

 ### Local installation Deployment

+*Pre-installation requirements:*
-To install, and manage dependencies and virtual environments this project uses `uv`.
+1. To install, and manage dependencies and virtual environments this project uses `uv`.
 Follow the [instructions](https://docs.astral.sh/uv/guides/install-python/) to install `uv`.
+2. Install `openjdk-17`.
+Follow the instructions [here](https://openjdk.org/install/) for your operating system.
+This is required to allow PySpark to run.
+    You may also need to update the `JAVA_HOME` environment variable to point to your Java installation.
+For example, on macOS with Homebrew, you can add the following line to your shell profile (e.g., `.bash_profile`, `.zshrc`):
+    ```bash
+    export JAVA_HOME=$(/usr/libexec/java_home -v 17)
+    export PATH=$JAVA_HOME/bin:$PATH
+    ```
+3. Some OS-specific may not be installed by default, for geographic packages (`geopandas`, `geovoronoi`, etc) you may need to install [GDAL](https://gdal.org/en/stable/download.html).

+* Installation steps:*
+ 1. Clone the repository: `git clone https://github.com/IDinsight/cider.git`
-From the root directory `make fresh-env`: this will establish a venv with all the needed dependencies.
+ 2. From the root directory `make fresh-env`: this will establish a venv with all the needed dependencies.

-Once your venv is made you can use `uv run [command]` to run a single CLI command inside the venv.
+ 3. Once your venv is made you can use `uv run [command]` to run a single CLI command inside the venv.

 ### Contributing